This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Compass Surveying”.

 Explanation: In reduced bearing system bearing is measured from the nearest one, North or South is anticlockwise or clockwise direction.
 It aims at locating nearest bearing.

-5. Prismatic Compass is based on reduced bearing system.
+5. Prismatic Compass is based on the reduced bearing system.

 Explanation: Prismatic Compass functions based on WCB – whole circle bearing and surveyor’s compass functions based on the reduced bearing system.